Best Backpack Rain Covers That Stay Put in Wind and Rain

 Best For: Hikers and commuters who count grams and want a cover that disappears into their bag when not in use.

-The Details: The Sea to Summit Ultra-Sil Cover earns its reputation for two major reasons: the seamless construction and the attached stuff sack.
-Seamless construction removes the most common failure point in waterproof covers.
-The integrated stuff sack is permanently attached, so you can’t lose one without the other.
+The Sea to Summit Ultra-Sil Cover earns its reputation for two major reasons: the seamless construction and the attached stuff sack.
+Seamless construction removes a common seam-tape failure point, helping prevent water seepage on long days.
+The integrated stuff sack is permanently attached, so you cannot lose one without the other.

 The drainage hole is another smart touch.
 That small vent at the bottom prevents water from pooling inside and building pressure, extending the waterproofing performance on long, wet days.